Software & Downloads

 This research system enables simplified dynamic access to unrelated data sources through the Internet.

-CAJAL3D API is designed to facilitate the large-scale, multi-institution collaboration required to reverse-engineer significant quantities of cortical tissue.
+The CAJAL3D API is designed to facilitate the large-scale, multi-institution collaboration required to reverse-engineer significant quantities of cortical tissue.
 The images-to-graphs pipeline provides the first fully automated method to build and assess brain graphs.

 Elgg is an open-source framework for building social networking Web sites.